10 fertility books to help you on your journey to parenthood

 At Adia, we believe it’s important not to offer cures, but support and advice on the emotional side of fertility.
 For this list, we have focused on titles that either share personal stories to help you cope with infertility or offer practical guidance – in most cases with scientific data to backup the information.

 We love reading and we already wrote a list with some of the best women’s health books available out there.
-We also made a review of Angela’s Chadwick XX so make sure to check our blog regularly for our recommendations on good reads.
+We’ve reviewed Angela’s Chadwick XX so check our blog regularly for our recommendations on good reads.

 Our favourite fertility books to cope with the emotional stress of the journey

 The following are some of our current favourite books about fertility.
 The order of the books is completely random and this is not a ranking by any means.
-Each and every single book mentioned is a recommendation from our team.
+Every book mentioned is a recommendation from our team.

 In this book, Dr. Twenge explains how to prepare physically and mentally when planning for pregnancy.
 She covers aspects such as how to talk about it with family, friends or your partner, how to know when you are ovulating or the best time to have sex.
 She also talks about how to handle the great sadness of miscarriage or infertility.